 They don't have the same parking issues, but we found no shortage of things to dislike about this venue after a recent show.

-As with our other concert reviews, this one is not about the Flogging Molly and Dropkick Murphys concert (they were awesome), but is instead all about what Stage AE is like as a concert venue.
+As with our other concert reviews, this one is not about the Flogging Molly and Dropkick Murphys concert (they were awesome), but is instead all about what Stage AE concerts are like.

 Stage AE has two distinct venues- one indoor and one outdoor.